A lukewarm Christian does not blatantly reject Jesus, but they do not blatantly live for Him as well.

 Some people use peculiar terms to categorize others into a particular group.
 Even Christians have terminologies they use to describe someone or something.
 Churchy words like “backslider” or “on fire for God” exist in Christian communities.
 It’s like Christian slang words.

 How about the term “lukewarm Christian”?
 Have you ever heard of it?
 You might be familiar with it and wonder what it truly means.
-You might be asking what metric would we use to determine whether we are lukewarm or not?
+You might be asking what metric we would use to determine whether we are lukewarm or not.

 In this article, we’ll be explaining spiritual truths about being a lukewarm Christian and what measure God uses to gauge our spiritual temperature.

 Lukewarm is a term that describes a temperature that is neither hot nor cold.
 It comes directly from Revelation 3:15-17, where the Spirit is speaking through John the Beloved to the church of Laodicea.
 This chapter points out the charge God put against the believers of Laodicea and how their faith has not produced any good works.
 It’s essential to note how this warning addresses Christians rather than unbelievers.